Vyral/base-template/_drafts/how-to-remove-the-element-of-surprise-from-your-home-sale.md

 {% include youtube.html %}

-Selling a new home is a major undertaking with many things that can go wrong.
-Luckily, we are here to help with removing inspection and appraisal surprises before they happen.
+<center>Selling a new home is a major undertaking with many things that can go wrong.
+Luckily, we are here to help with removing inspection and appraisal surprises before they happen.</center>

 Congratulations, you listed your home for sale and you accepted a contract.
 Now you are in a contingency period for the buyer when they get to have their inspections and appraisals completed.